asabhi6776/CoreOptimized/README.md

 ## Roadmap

 - Soon this modpack will be listed in Curseforge and Other platforms.
-- Wiki page is in queue.
+- Wiki page is live [Wiki](https://coreoptimized.readthedocs.io/en/latest/)
 - Sharing discord server link very soon.